by | Nov 16, 2020 | Pregnancy and Babies

 This was just so sexy.
 I almost cried every time I saw myself in the mirror.
 Those ads with the mom walking around the house pumping while holding her toddler’s hand…yeah, those are beyond ridiculous.
 But it was helpful to be able to have my hands free while I pumped.
 It is actually very hard to hold the bottles and pump.

-4. Slow flow nipples for 56the bottles
+4. Slow flow nipples for the bottles

 You want bottles that have slow flow nipples, so that you can pace feed your baby.
-Here are the bottles that worked well for us.

 5. Kindle/tablet